What’s so special about the Dolomites?

 Breakfasts and dinners (alcoholic drinks not included)

-Price includes all local taxes and does not include lunch packs, obligatory insurance coverage and wines and spirits.
+Prices include taxes and does not include lunch packs, obligatory insurance coverage and wines and spirits.

 What is your refund policy?